aleppard/argus/README.md

 performed locally, and for those queries that cannot be performed locally to maximise the number that can be performed directly on the websites that can supply answers to those queries.
-The remaining queries are passed to DuckDuckGo.
-Note that queries that are forwarded to DuckDuckGo are no more private than those run directly on their website.
+The remaining queries are passed to DuckDuckGo (or other search engine as configured).
+Note that queries that are forwarded to DuckDuckGo (or other) are no more private than those run directly on their website.

 Argus provides three major benefits over using a search engine
 directly: